 Driving Safely in New Zealand

 It's a good idea to have a read through our local road safety rules before you arrive.
 In New Zealand we drive on the left hand side of the road and our hilly, windy and narrow roads can mean that the journey may take you a lot longer than expected.
+To have a safe and enjoyable driving journey in NZ, check out Drive Safe.
 Have a look here for driving tips and here for the driving rules.
-This short video provides great tips for your visit to New Zealand.
-When you're ready have a go at our road code quiz and keep safe while you are driving here.
+When you're ready, have a go at our road code quiz and keep safe while you are driving here.

 Automobile Association (AA) www.aa.co.nz